redstone-finance/redstone-node/docs/OFFCHAIN_AGGREGATION_SPEC.md

 ### Scalability challenge
 Note, that current RedStone nodes are independent, which means that they don't communicate with each other.

-- TODO: describe more on-chain aggregation
-- TODO: describe problems with rapidly growing gas costs
+So, if you want to require at least 5 independetnt data signers in your smart contract, then each user transactions should contain at least 5 signed data packages.
+Unfortunately, gas calculation algorithm in EVM works makes this approach too expensive, because gas consumption grows much faster than linearly comparing to the number of data packages.

 ### Proposed solution - the oracle network

-- TODO: Nodes can communicate and aggregate data
+We want to resolve the scalability issue by creating a real oracle network with the nodes that communicate with each other and repeatedly (in each epoch) caclulate the consolidated value.
+After calculating the consolidated value, each node should independently sign it and broadcast to the decentralized cache layer.
+Thanks to this, users will be able to send transactions (that require X unique signers of oracle data) attaching only one data package and X unique signatures.
+It will decrease the gas costs and make the solution much more scalable.

 ## Specification of the oracle network

 ### Main assumptions
 - Each node has its private key
 - Each node knows public keys and ip addresses of all other nodes in the network
-- We'll ensure secure communication between nodes (e.g. by using handshake mechanism similar to the one used in TLS protocol)
 - The oracle network should calculate the consolidated value for each epoch
-- Each epoch time is 10 seconds (epoch start times can be described using cron schedule expressions as "*/10 * * * * *")
+- Each epoch time is 10 seconds (epoch start times can be described using cron schedule expressions as `"*/10 * * * * *"`)
 - Consolidated value for a given epoch is the median value of all valid proposed values for the given epoch from all nodes in the network.
-E.g. if in the 42th epoch, node 1 proposed value 99, node 2 - value 101, and node 3 - value 100.
-Then the aggregated value for the 42th epoch is 100
+E.g. if in the 42th epoch, node 1 proposed value 99, node 2 - value 101, and node 3 - value 100, then the aggregated value for the 42th epoch is 100
-- After the consolidated value calculation, each node should sign it using its private key and broadcast to the Decentralized Cache layer
+- After the consolidated value calculation, each node should know it, then each node should sign it using its private key and broadcast it to the Decentralized Cache layer

 ### Requirements
+- Communication between nodes should be secure
+- The network should be resistant to DDoS attacks
 - The oracle network should be stable (should work correctly even if some nodes stop working)
 - The oracle network should be secure (should work correctly even if <50% nodes act as adversaries)
 - It should be possible to prove that some node misbehaved at some time (stopped working or started malicious activities).
 This prove will be used for the reputation calculation

 ## Task description